If Cars Were Regulated Like Guns

 - It could be illegal to take gasoline from one state to another because the gasoline that is legal in one state might be illegal in your neighboring state.

-- You can drive at 16 years of age, but you need to be over 21 years old to buy gasoline for a small car.
+- You can drive the family van at 16 years of age, but you need to be over 21 years old to buy gasoline for a small car.

 There are limits on using your car.